Longtime Mount St. Mary’s coach Jim Phelan dies at age 92

 ”He taught me how to shoot the ball, he taught me discipline, he taught me about life itself,” former Mount St. Mary’s standout Fred Carter said a few days before Phelan won his 700th game in 1993.

 Shortly after seeing Carter play in Philadelphia, Phelan talked him into leaving the big city for Emmitsburg.
-Carter, who later played in the NBA and became coach of the Philadelphia 76ers, was the first Black student to enroll in the college.
+Carter, who later played in the NBA and became coach of the Philadelphia 76ers, was the first Black student to enroll in the small, private Catholic school.

 Toward the end of his career, when he was a good 45 years older than the players he coached, Phelan deftly handled the generation gap.